First things first, what is BRANDING?

-Definition: BRAND – a particular product or a characteristic that serves to identify a particular product, a trade name or trademark, and/or a particular kind or variety.
+Definition: BRAND – a particular product or a characteristic that serves to identify a specific product, a trade name or trademark, or a particular kind or variety.

 Let’s break it down a bit farther to make it a little easier.
 The act of branding is the process involved in creating a unique name or image for a product, person or idea.
 This is done mostly through advertising and other similar means.
 It is also the action of building a convincing individual or unique presence in a consumer market that attracts and retains loyal customers.